MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 p.
 47:
 A flash of ice, a flash of fire (contrasting feelings)
 p.
 48:
-At times he thought he knew him... the con
+At times he thought he knew him... the conviction that this thinga was _not of earth and neither of Gid_ $\to$ ambiguity between Markheim's sould
+At times he is aware of his hidden side BUT most of teh time he i convinced he dows not know it
 p.
 53:

+Evil and Good run strong in me.
+I o